 When I committed to giving this challenge another try, I told myself that I would stick to one goal or habit at a time.
 Once I was able to successfully keep that goal/habit for at least seven days straight, then (and only then) I could consider adding another one.

 But me being me, I went ahead and modified my goal tracking spreadsheet after my most recent Bod Pod, and put a whole bunch of stuff on it.
 I didn’t set any new goals or anything, and I didn’t commit to religiously tracking everything, but I did tell myself that I would at the very least try to track these things.
 And I have for the most part.

 I don’t know what it is about spreadsheets, but I love them.
 I find them motivating.
 I like having data to analyze, and being able to see how the different things I do affect how I feel and look, and what I am able to do.
 It makes this whole process seem a lot less like work and a lot more like some fun science experiment (which would explain my earlier Experiments 1 and 2).
 It may sound silly, but approaching this challenge and my goals in that way has made it so much easier to stick with it.

-My spreadsheet also serves as a great visual reminder to stay on track towards making these positive changes.
+My spreadsheet also serves as a great visual reminder for me to stay on track towards making the positive changes I’ve committed to.
 I hung it up on the pantry door in my kitchen.
-There’s nothing else hanging there, so it doesn’t get lost among other papers like the stuff I hang on the fridge does.
-I see it everyday.
-And although I guess it could make me feel bad by showcasing my “failures,” so far I’ve found it to be motivating instead – to a certain extent.
-It doesn’t seem to motivate me to hit my step goal every day.
-But, it doesn’t take away my motivation either, so no harm no foul?
+There’s nothing else hanging there, so it doesn’t get lost among other papers (like the stuff I hang on the fridge does), and I see it everyday.
+Granted, I guess it could make me feel bad by putting my “failures” on display for all to see, but so far, I’ve found it to be motivating – for the most part (it doesn’t seem to help much with my steps).